sjohnwealth-png/Dynamic-Compliance-Till/README.md

 - Confident: a simple, unambiguous pass/fail display for staff.
 - Defensible: reduces human error and helps demonstrate due diligence.

-## Pilot and next steps
-We welcome a regulator-led pilot or evaluation.
-Suggestions:
-- Small event trial (1–3 tills) with RASG observers.
-- Logging or CSV export for shift reporting and audits.
-- Integration options with POS or payment terminals.

 ## Contact
 Samuel John Umoh — GitHub: @sjohnwealth-png